 GnRH stimulates (or causes) the pituitary gland to produce the hormone responsible for causing the release of FSH (follicle stimulating hormone) which starts egg (oocyte) development and causes the level of estrogen (the primary female hormone) to rise.
 Luteinizing hormone (LH), the other pituitary hormone, aids in egg development and maturation and causes ovulation.

 The main function of the ovaries is the production of eggs and hormones.
 At birth, the ovaries contain thousands of immature eggs.
-No new eggs will be developed.
-These eggs are constantly undergoing a process of development and loss.
+No new eggs will be developed after birth.
+These eggs are constantly undergoing a process of development and loss until menopause is reached.

 The first day of menses is identified as cycle day one.
-Estrogen is at a low point.
-Therefore, the pituitary secretes FSH and LH.
-These hormones in turn stimulate the growth of several ovarian follicles (each containing one egg).
-The number of follicles in the “cohort” of developing follicles each month is unique to each individual.
+Estrogen at its lowest point when the period begins.
+When estrogen level is low the pituitary is signaled to secrete FSH and LH.
+These hormones, in turn, stimulate the growth of several ovarian follicles (each containing one egg).
+The number of follicles that develop in the “cohort” of developing follicles each month is unique to each individual.